openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

           powermanagement on desktops and thus suspending the display every 10 minutes, the brigtness slider not representing 100% of the brightness supported by the notebook and it still messes with the brightness the user has set.
 All these were reported some weeks ago already.
-Letâ€™s hope that KDE SC 4.6.1 fixes those since that seems to be the version that openSUSE 11.4 will ship.
+Let’s hope that KDE SC 4.6.1 fixes those since that seems to be the version that openSUSE 11.4 will ship.

 Further having a presentation-scheme (no suspend, no dimming etc.) is kind of useless